moazmaksod/LabWise/docs/LabWise_requirements.md

 A modern LIMS cannot function as an isolated island.
 It must be a connected hub within the broader healthcare IT ecosystem, capable of seamless and secure data exchange with a variety of other systems.
 Requirements:
-●	Instrument Interfaces: LabFlow must support standard laboratory interfacing protocols, such as Health Level Seven (HL7) and ASTM, to enable bidirectional communication with a wide range of analytical instruments from different manufacturers.
+●	Instrument Interfaces: LabWise must support standard laboratory interfacing protocols, such as Health Level Seven (HL7) and ASTM, to enable bidirectional communication with a wide range of analytical instruments from different manufacturers.
 This allows the LIS to download orders to the instrument and upload results from the instrument automatically.
 ●	EHR/HIS Integration: The system must support modern health data exchange standards, including HL7 v2.x and Fast Healthcare Interoperability Resources (FHIR).
 This is essential for receiving electronic orders from external physician EHR systems and for transmitting final, formatted reports back into the patient's legal medical record.
-●	API Access: LabFlow will provide a secure, well-documented, and robust RESTful Application Programming Interface (API).
+●	API Access: LabWise will provide a secure, well-documented, and robust RESTful Application Programming Interface (API).
 This will allow for custom integrations with other third-party systems, such as advanced billing platforms, clinical research databases, or business intelligence tools, providing flexibility and future-proofing the system.55

 System Performance and Reliability

-The clinical laboratory is often a 24/7 operation, and LabFlow must be engineered to match this demand.
+The clinical laboratory is often a 24/7 operation, and LabWise must be engineered to match this demand.
 System downtime is not a mere inconvenience; it directly halts patient testing, delays diagnoses, and can compromise patient care.
 Requirements:
-●	System Uptime: The production environment for LabFlow must be architected for high availability, guaranteeing a minimum of 99.9% uptime, excluding pre-scheduled and communicated maintenance windows.
+●	System Uptime: The production environment for LabWise must be architected for high availability, guaranteeing a minimum of 99.9% uptime, excluding pre-scheduled and communicated maintenance windows.
 ●	Data Backup and Redundancy: The system must perform automated, full database backups on a regular schedule (e.g., nightly), with incremental backups occurring more frequently.
 All backups must be encrypted and stored in a secure, geographically separate location to protect against localized disasters.
 ●	Disaster Recovery Plan (DRP): A comprehensive DRP must be in place and documented.
 This plan will detail the procedures for restoring service in the event of a catastrophic failure.
 It must define a clear Recovery Time Objective (RTO)—the maximum acceptable time for the system to be offline—and a Recovery Point Objective (RPO)—the maximum acceptable amount of data loss.